 COTS software has a lot of appeal for businesses of all sizes and industries because it’s readily available.
 If you need a straightforward solution, you could have a new COTS application implemented in a matter of days.
 More complex systems can also be deployed quickly.

 2. Predictable Costs

 Compared to the alternatives, COTS products typically have more predictable costs.
-Because there are few options for customization, after initial implementation annual licensing is typically the only long-term cost.
+Because there are few options for customization, annual licensing is typically the only long-term cost after initial implementation.
 Support, software updates, and patches are also handled by the vendor.

 The Problem with “One-Size-Fits-All”

 Organizations are not “one-size-fits-all.”
 COTS products aren’t built with your company’s exact functionality needs or goals in mind, so it’s almost guaranteed that the software will be lacking at least one area.
 You may also find that some software comes with a batch of features that you don’t need, but are paying for.

 Let’s say you’re looking for new ERP software to enhance financial and operational workflows.
 After browsing vendors, you find a few options that fit your immediate needs — but what about six months down the line when your company acquires a competitor in APAC?
 The COTS solution that was once the perfect, quick fix now needs to support a larger, global workforce.
 Is it able to scale?
 Is it compliant with the regulatory environment of other regions?
 Can it integrate with a new set of existing systems?

 The likely answer to at least some of those questions is no. COTS solutions prioritize solving a specific problem, not adapting and expanding to adjacent use cases.